+Boston’s fondly remembered angst-rockers Buffalo Tom return to dance on the grave of grunge.
 Everyone’s doing reformations these days (except him and them, of course, but you never know…).
-Stop by your local HMV or Virgin, and you’ll find the album racks full of more re-animations than a George A. Romero flic.
+Stop by your local HMV or Virgin, and you’ll find the album racks full of more re-animations than a George A Romero flick.

 And – surprise! – it’s really rather good.
 From the startling mix of crunching chords and overwhelming harmonies that open Bad Phone Call to the final feedback squall of CC and Callas, the band don’t disappoint the fans that have waited for this comeback.
-It won’t set your world alight, you won’t feel the need to phone all your friends and proselytise about the Tom’s greatness, but at least half of the tracks on this album are truly great slabs of the best bits of The Replacements, Big Star, and The Stones, all masticated together for easy digestion.
+It won’t set your world alight, you won’t feel the need to phone all your friends and proselytise about the Tom’s greatness, but at least half of the tracks on this album are truly great slabs of the best bits of The Replacements, Big Star and The Rolling Stones, all masticated together for easy digestion.